 1. Take your darker concealer shade and place it all over the puffiness do not go any further, make sure you get it only on the area of which is puffy and blend in using a tapping motion with your ring finger, remember that less is more so don’t use too much.

-2. Take the lighter shade of concealer next and use it to outline about a millimeter around the outside of your under eye bags (it’s best to lower your chin and look in the mirror to figure out where this is as normally the bags will pop out so you can just place the lighter shade underneath) and blend very very gently and very very precisely, you may be best to use a very small/precise clean natural hair eyeshadow/liner smudge brush to do this (I have said to allow one millimeter as apposed to half a millimeter which is ideal so that there is room to blend, however if you find that placing it half a millimeter works better do what works best for you)
+2. Take the lighter shade of concealer next and use it to outline about a millimetre around the outside of your under eye bags (it’s best to lower your chin and look in the mirror to figure out where this is as normally the bags will pop out so you can just place the lighter shade underneath) and blend very very gently and very very precisely, you may be best to use a very small/precise clean natural hair eyeshadow/liner smudge brush to do this (I have said to allow one millimetre as opposed to half a millimetre which is ideal so that there is room to blend, however if you find that placing it half a millimetre works better do what works best for you)